-Lesson Plan: Working for a Safer World
+Lesson Plan: For Teachers: Working for a Safer World

 Write the question "What makes you feel safe?" in the centre of a web on the board or chart paper.
 Have students brain storm ideas and record their ideas on the web.
 Prompt students to include ideas about physical safety, about confidence in the rule of law, and about living in a society with shared values.
 Ask: Could all children your age around the world create a similar web?
 Why or why not?

 Outline the Opportunity